Białowieża Forest: 20th-century wartime damage and restoration

 In 1939 the local inhabitants of Polish ethnicity were deported to remote areas of the Soviet Union and replaced by Soviet forest workers.
 In 1941 the forest was occupied by Germans and the Russian Soviet inhabitants were also expelled.
 Hermann Göring planned to create the largest hunting reserve in the world there.
 After July 1941 the forest became a refuge for both Polish and Soviet partisans and Nazi authorities organised mass executions.
 A few graves of people who were killed by the Gestapo can still be seen in the forest.
 (Hermann Göring directed anti-partisan operations by Luftwaffe security battalions in the Białowieża Forest between 1942 and 1944 that resulted in the murder of thousands of Jews and Polish civilians.)
 In July 1944 the area was overtaken by the Red Army.
 Withdrawing Wehrmacht troops demolished the historic Białowieża hunting manor.

+After the war, the forest's territory was divided between Poland and the Belarusian SSR of the Soviet Union.
+The chairman of the Polish Committee of National Liberation, Edward Ochab, wrote in his memoirs regarding the negotiations about the demarcation of the border in the area of Białowieża Forest.
+According to his view, the Soviet officials repeated many times that they were not interested in enlarging their vast state, but only in sorting out the issue of Belarusian and Ukrainian nationalities in the borderland area (Kresy).
+Ochab emphasized to his Soviet negotiators that the problem didn't exist in Białowieża Forest and that the forest had a special historical place in the Polish national memory as a place where guerilla fights took place during the uprising against the tsarist regime.
+In addition, Poland had its forests decimated by the Germans during the occupation of Poland and finally, the forest was Poland's raw material basin for the timber industry in Hajnówka.
+According to Ochab's memories, when Stalin fiercely insisted on the need to "close the case", Ochab requested a break for consultations in the nearby room.
+He told his associates from the PKWN that he would resign from his position as the chairman of that body, as he could not find enough spiritual strength and inner conviction to promote Polish–Soviet friendship.
+The conversation was interrupted and the delegation was escorted to the premises in the seat Union of Polish Patriots and waited for news from the Soviet government.
+After a half an hour or so, Soviet Foreign Minister Vyacheslav Molotov called and informed Ochab by phone that Stalin had agreed to transfer half of the forest to Poland including the village of Białowieża and congratulated him.
+According to Ochab, he was unhappy with the decision as he was counting on the entire Białowieża Forest.